bytedeco/javacv-examples/OpenCV2_Cookbook/README.md

 }
 ```

 Now the same example expressed in a Java.
 Note that use of JavaCV API is exactly the same in Scala and Java code.
+The only practical difference is that in Java you have to explicily provide type for each variable, in Scala it is optional.

 ```java
 import com.googlecode.javacv.CanvasFrame;